These horror books for teens mix mystery, ghost stories, and creepy adventures, perfect for young adults craving chills and twists.

 Shaken and determined, Tana enters a race against the clock to save the three of them the only way she knows how: by going straight to the wicked, opulent heart of Coldtown itself.

-9. Anna Dressed in Blood
+9. Anna Dressed in Blood by Kendare Blake

 Cas Lowood inherited an unusual profession from his father: hunting down "dead people."
 His father had been in this profession before he was alive until he was killed by an evil spirit he pursued, and his father left Case with a mysterious and terrifying "Holy Blade".

-With this knife, Case traveled to different towns and villages with his mother witch, and a cat capable of smelling ghosts.
+With this knife, Case traveled to different towns and villages with his mother witch and a cat capable of smelling ghosts.

 They pursued the folklore wherever they went, tried to contact the undead who died violently, hunted down the ghosts with deep grievances, and prevented them from harming innocent people.

 The girl is still wearing the dress she wore on the day of the murder in 1958.
 This once-white dress is now dotted with red blood.
-For several years, Anna wandered around the deserted old house, killing all those who dared to set foot in this house.
+For several years, Anna wandered around the deserted old house, killing all those who dared to set foot in it.
 Anna does not allow outsiders to set foot in what she used to call "home".

 This girl named Anna, anyway, has entered and occupied Case's life.